userexperior-technologies/integration-guide/docs/reactnative.md

 ## Customizing UserExperior with Key APIs

 ### 1. Add User Identifier

-   UserExperior SDK by default takes device id as a user identifier.
+   UserExperior SDK by default takes device id as the user identifier.
 However, you can specify any unique user identifier of your choice (eg. Email Id, Phone Number, etc.) as a custom user identifier.
 This identifier will show up in the UserExperior portal.

    ```
     void setUserIdentifier(String userIdentifier)